-Lerwick's largest open space lies around the Loch of Clickimin, on the south west side of the town.
+Lerwick's largest open space lies around the Loch of Clickimin, on the south-west side of the town.
 The most obviously impressive building here is the Clickimin Centre, complete with its sports facilities, swimming pool and camping and caravanning site.
-But the most enduring building lies on an island connected to the southern shore of the loch and dates back 3000 years: the Broch of Clickimin.
-Mousa Broch may be the most well preserved on Shetland, but the Broch of Clickimin is certainly the most easily accessible.
+But the most enduring building lies on an island connected to the southern shore of the loch and dates back 3,000 years: Clickimin Broch or the Broch of Clickimin.
+Mousa Broch may be the most well preserved on Shetland, but Clickimin Broch is certainly the most easily accessible.

 Some time around 200BC a ditch was dug across the neck of land connecting the farm with the southern side of the loch, probably crossed via a draw-bridge, and a much stronger wall was built around the islet.
 The aim now was less to keep livestock in than keep people out.

 The farm continued to be the main residence, but other wooden buildings with thatched roofs were built within the defensive wall.
 Around this time the Loch of Clickimin was cut off from the sea and ceased to be tidal.